Terri Fenno - The impetus for Right at Home of Greater Cincinnati and Northern Kentucky

 When Tony is not at Right at Home, you might find him working about the yard or traveling to interesting places.

-Valorie Frantz - RN/Director of Nursing
+Valorie Frantz - Director of Operations/RN/Director of Nursing

 Valorie Frantz comes to Right at Home of Greater Cincinnati and Northern Kentucky having a wealth of experience in the healthcare industry.
 Early in her career Valorie was a Territory Sales Manager for Schering Plough Pharmaceuticals.
 When her daughter was in high school, Valorie decided to return to school to pursue a nursing degree.
 Upon graduation Valorie began her new career as a floor nurse for PPCR in Toledo, Ohio.
 From that initial assignment, Valorie assumed roles of greater responsibility such as – Unit Manager of a 48 bed skilled nursing unit; Care Transition Coordinator of an Ohio-based, home health nursing agency; and most recently, as the Health and Wellness Director for a Kentucky-based, 110 bed personal care facility.